kubermatic/docs/content/kubermatic/master/tutorials-howtos/upgrading/upgrade-from-2.19-to-2.20/_index.en.md

 ```

 Clean up the metadata section as well so it only has `name` and `namespace` (or compare to your previous YAML files) before checking it into version control.

+## MLA Stack changes

+Due to some changes in the MLA stack, you might have to recreate some resources
+manually.

+- If you're running into an issue with Helm failing to deploy `logging/loki`
+  and/or `logging/promtail` charts due to fields being immutable, manually
+  remove the old Loki StatefulSet and the old Promtail DaemonSet.
+After removing
+  those resources, run Helm again
+- If you're running into an issue that user-cluster-controller-manager is
+  failing to reconcile user cluster MLA Prometheus deployment in user clusters,
+  you need to manually remove the Prometheus deployment located in `mla-system`
+  namespace in each user cluster